 Charlemagne’s leftenant turns to the emperor, pats him on the shoulder, and goes:

 Do you understand the pun?

-She eventually offered him the city and converted.
+She eventually offered him the city and converted to catholicism!

-Although today it is only his copy, the original is in the lapidary museum of the Castle.
+Although today only a copy, the original can be seen in the lapidary museum of the Castle.

-We must go back to the tour of France of King Charles IX with Catherine de Medicis where they made a short stop by the city of Carcassonne.
+Let’s go back to King Charles IX’s tour de France with Catherine de Medicis.
+They made a short stop at the city of Carcassonne.

-She wears a turban on her head, recalling the rank of princess Sarazine but also the rich textile industry that makes the city rich.
+She wears a turban on her head.
+It is a reminder of the rank of sarasin princess.
+And a reminder of the rich textile industry that made the city’s wealth.

-She has a generous chest in reference to motherhood.
+She has a generous chest, used as a reference to motherhood.

-Sir' no matter what prosperous and Protestant lower town, the origin of Carcassonne is the City and the City remains Catholic!
+“Sire, no matter how prosperous the Protestant lower town is! the origins of Carcassonne lay in the City, and the City remains Catholic! “

-Yes it is the symbol of Carcassonne because the city has always known this duality, Bastide, City, lower city and upper city, the city of the people and the city of power, Protestant city against the Catholic city, today the everyday city facing the city Tourist.
+Carcassonne has always known this duality.
+Bastide VS City, lower town VS upper city, the city of the people VS the city of power, Protestants VS Catholics… and nowadays the “everyday life” city VS the touristic city.
 And in the middle, the old bridge, which over the centuries has witnessed all their quarrels and reconciliations.